-2021-001: Youth Work Experience Earmarking Requirements - Corrective action not taken.
-See repeat comment 2022-001.
+2022-001: Youth Work Experience Earmarking Requirements - Corrective action taken.
+Resolved in FY2023.

 INDEPENDENT AUDITORS' REPORT ON COMPLIANCE FOR EACH MAJOR FEDERAL PROGRAM AND REPORT ON INTERNAL CONTROL OVER COMPLIANCE IN ACCORDANCE WITH THE UNIFORM GUIDANCE

 To the Board of Directors, Chipola Regional Workforce Development Board, Inc. d/b/a CareerSource Chipola: